Councilman introduces bill to ban plastic straws in NYC

 "If I had it my way, you would be enjoying your last plastic straws in New York City," de Blasio said.

-The proposal still allows for environmentally friendly straws like paper or aluminum.
+The proposal still allows for environmentally friendly straws made from paper or aluminum.

+"It's becoming increasingly clear that recycling alone cannot help us," Espinal said.
+"We must reduce the consumer product themselves."

 Dozens of venues across the city have already given up plastic straws and under the proposal, violators could face fines starting at $100.